freenas/freenas-docs/userguide/snippets/alertevents.rst

 * a periodic snapshot or replication task fails

-* a VMware login or a :ref:`VMware-Snapshot` task fails
+* a VMware login or a :ref:`VMware-Snapshots` task fails

 * deleting a VMware snapshot fails